 “Coming from traditional programming background, I always thought callbacks are a little counterintuitive. “

-“One thing that always surprised me is that how little documentation the main Node.js site has on the operating principles.“
+“One thing that always surprised me was there was no single good resource on the operating principles.“

 - Developer for 8 years, new to Node.js -